Logo der Stadt Erlangen

 Diese Webseite wurde automatisch übersetzt.
 Möglicherweise enthält sie Fehler oder Ungenauigkeiten.

-Incorrectly positioned or unfavorably aligned light sources can be perceived as a nuisance by the general public.
-According to the Federal Immission Control Act (BImSchG), light immissions are considered harmful environmental impacts if their nature, extent or duration is likely to cause danger or considerable nuisance to the neighborhood.
+Light sources that are improperly installed or poorly oriented may be perceived as a nuisance by the general public.
+According to the Federal Immission Control Act (BImSchG), light emissions are classified as harmful environmental impacts if, by their nature, extent, or duration, they are likely to cause hazards or significant nuisances to the neighborhood.

-Light immissions can be noticeable to neighbors in two ways.
-On the one hand, the living area (e.g. living rooms and bedrooms, terrace and balcony) can be brightened up.
-Secondly, a bright light source can cause annoying glare for the person affected, even if it is located at a greater distance, so that it does not produce any significant brightening in the living area.
-The annoyance is caused by the constant and unwanted distraction of the line of sight to the light source.
+Light emissions can affect neighbors in two ways.
+On the one hand, living areas (e.g., living rooms and bedrooms, patios, and balconies) may be illuminated.
+Second, a bright light source can cause disruptive glare for the affected person, even if it is located at a greater distance, such that it does not produce any significant brightening in the living area.
+The nuisance arises from the constant and unwanted diversion of the line of sight toward the light source.

 Light-emitting systems include artificial light sources of all kinds: